-7 Fast Facts About Planet Mercury
+Facts About Mercury

 We know the least about Mercury than any other planet in our solar system.

-1 We don’t know much about Mercury
+1. We don’t know much about Mercury

 In 1974, most of our knowledge of Mercury came from Mariner 10.
 After that, we haven’t seen Mercury for 30 years.

-2 Mercury is the closest planet to the sun
+2. Mercury is the closest planet to the sun

-On Mercury, temperature is at extremes.
+On Mercury, the temperature is at extremes.
 Mercury is colder than a freezer on one side and twice as hot as an oven on the other.

-At the side facing the sun, it gets as hot as 430°C.
+- EXTREME HOT: At the side facing the sun, it gets as hot as 430°C.

 Because Mercury is the closest planet to the sun (57,910,000 km in distance), it has no water.
 As it’s outside the Goldilocks zone, liquid water can’t persist.